MTG/freesound/README.md

 docker-compose build
 ```

-9. Run the database container and load a development database dump.
-You should request the development database dump (~50MB) to Freesound admins.
+9. Download the [Freesound development database dump](https://drive.google.com/file/d/1d8_0Sa6J5tDQ3k4kvBp4zLUDuYKPUjnq/view?usp=sharing) (~50MB), run the database container and load the data into it.
+You should get permission to download this file from Freesound admins.

   ```
 docker-compose up -d db